top of page

 Priest:

-Christ our true God, through the prayers of His immaculate Mother; of the honorable and glorious prophet, forerunner and baptizer, John; of the holy, glorious, and all-praiseworthy apostles, Our venerable father Maximus the Confessor, The holy martyr Neophyte, of Nicaea in Bithynia, The holy martyrs Eugene, Candidus, Valeran, and Aquila, The holy virgin martyr Agnes of Rome, and of all the saints, will have mercy and save us, for He is good and loves mankind.
+Christ our true God, through the prayers of His immaculate Mother; by the power of the precious and life-giving cross; of the holy, glorious, and all-praiseworthy apostles and of all the saints, will have mercy and save us, for He is good and loves mankind.

 Choir: Amen.